 Unlike managed healthcare plans like HMOs and PPOs, traditional plans generally require members to pay for services on-the-spot and later submit the bill to their carrier for reimbursement.
 With traditional group healthcare plans:

 If your small business wants a group healthcare plan where medical costs are fairly easy to predict, with a wide range of healthcare providers to choose from, a traditional group healthcare plan could meet your needs.

-There are a number of great benefits to offering group health insurance for small businesses, including:
+There are a number of great benefits to offering small business group health insurance, including:

 Yes, as a small business, you have some flexibility with the types of benefits you can offer your employees.
 There are individual health plans available for employees with no employer contributions required, and payments are made easy through payroll deductions.